jsolderitsch/ESP32ByExample/README.md

 ```

 If you find that sketches are not working it is likely that the pin numbers used need to be adjusted as defined above.

+A PCB test sketch is now available in the ExampleSketches Zip file.